- Amherst College (B.A., summa cum laude)

 - New York State Bar

-- United State District Courts for the Southern and Eastern Districts of New York
+- United States District Courts for the Southern and Eastern Districts of New York

 TL Popejoy is Of Counsel to the firm and practices out of our New York office.Mr.
-Popejoy joined the firm in 2020.
+Popejoy has been named a “Rising Star” attorney by Super Lawyers for 2021 and 2022.
+Mr. Popejoy joined the firm in 2020.
 He focuses on antitrust, whistleblower, derivative, and securities litigation involving complex financial products.

 Prior to joining KM, Mr. Popejoy practiced as an attorney at Quinn Emanuel Urquhart & Sullivan, LLP and a startup litigation boutique, where he worked on high-profile cases involving complex financial products in large antitrust class actions, contract disputes, and numerous FINRA and SEC investigations.
 Some of Mr. Popejoy’s past case experience includes: In re European Government Bonds Antitrust Litigation; In re Chicago Board Options Exchange Volatility Index Manipulation Antitrust Litigation, a class action concerning settlement of the VIX “fear index;” Iowa Public Employees’ Retirement System v.
 Bank of America Corporation, a class action concerning collusive behavior in the stock loan industry; In re Interest Rate Swaps Antitrust Litigation; Alaska Electrical Pension Fund v.
 Bank Of America Corporation, a class action concerning price manipulation of the ISDAfix benchmark; In re Treasury Securities Auction Antitrust Litigation; Scott v.
 AT&T Inc., involving the sale of customer “geolocation” information; and Williams v.
 AT&T Mobility LLC, representing a victim of “SIM swapping” in a case involving cryptocurrency.
 Mr. Popejoy has also represented pro bono low-income tenants in New York City, as well as New York City public school students in suspension hearings.